makersacademy/CV/README.md

 Reporter

 ## Hobbies
-I'm in the early stages of writing a book from about 2,000 letters my grandparents sent to each other when my grandfather was fighting in the Finnish Continuation War during WWII.
+I'm in the early stages of writing a book from more than 2,000 letters my grandparents sent to each other when my grandfather was fighting in the Finnish Continuation War during WWII.